memfault/interrupt/_posts/2019-07-03-get-to-most-out-of-the-linker-map-file.md

 }
 ```

-When it comes to `strtol_r`, it is actually more complex than only converting characters into integers because if performs type checking, using `ctype`.
+When it comes to `strtol_r`, it is actually more complex than only converting characters into an integer because if performs type checking, using `ctype`.
 The way `ctype` works is by using a table where the ASCII symbol types are stored into an array.
 Here are the main parts of `ctype`, annotated with my comments:

 ```c
 // Flags indicating the symbol type